seelabs/scratch_docs/xls-xchainbridge.md

 This is normally not needed, but may be used to handle transaction failures or if the destination account was not specified in the `XChainCommit` transaction.
 It may only be used after a quorum of signatures have been sent from the witness servers.

-If the transaction succeeds in moving funds, the referenced `XChainClaimID` ledger object will be destroyed.
+If the transaction succeeds in moving funds, the referenced `XChainOwnedClaimID` ledger object will be destroyed.
 This prevents transaction replay.
-If the transaction fails, the `XChainClaimID` will not be destroyed and the transaction may be re-run with different parameters.
+If the transaction fails, the `XChainOwnedClaimID` will not be destroyed and the transaction may be re-run with different parameters.

 ##### 2.3.4.1.
 Fields